Audrey is a cook who loves creating new flavors by tweaking recipes to include healthier ingredients.

-- Always soak your plank for at least 1 hour before using - submerge in water because it will avoid wood flame ups from the grill or oven.
+- Always soak your plank for at least 1 hour before using.
+You want to submerge it in water because it will avoid wood flame ups from the grill or oven.

-- If you plan on using the plank for extended periods of time (over and over), you should soak at least 4 but up to 24 hours.
+- If you plan on using the plank for extended periods of time (over and over), you should soak at for least 4 hours, but possibly up to 24 hours.
 You do not want the plank to dry out and go to flame.

 - Soak your plank in wine, beer, liqueur, or a fruit-based cider or vinegar to add extra flavor as it will be steamed into the meat, fish, etc. as it cooks.

 - Use olive oil or a specialty oil to brush on the smooth side of the plank.
 This reduces the sticking factor and it also adds a little extra flavor.

 - You will want to cook your planked food in a covered grill.
 You can also cook them on any type grill—gas or charcoal—or in the oven.